PredictionExplorer/Cosmic-Signature/README.md

 - **Why would the team renounce ownership?**
 The team's goal is to create a fair and decentralized game.
 Renouncing ownership ensures that the game's rules can't be changed arbitrarily once it's up and running, adding a layer of trust and transparency for the players.

+- **Does the time added per bid always stay the same?**
+No, the time added after each bid starts at 1 hour, but it will gradually increase over time.
+This increment is designed to be very slow, approximately 10% to 20% per year (exponential growth).

+- **Why does the time added per bid increase over time?**
+The primary reason for this mechanism is to control the total number of Cosmic Signature NFTs that are minted.
+By slowing down the game, we limit the number of new NFTs being created, maintaining their exclusivity and potential value over time.

+- **Does this mean that the number of Cosmic Signature NFTs is limited?**
+Yes, due to the gradual increase in time added per bid, the pace of new NFT creation slows down over time.
+This effectively limits the total number of Cosmic Signature NFTs, making them a limited resource in the long run.

+- **How does the increase in time per bid affect the game?**
+As the time added per bid increases, the game slows down, which means that rounds will last longer.
+This change is designed to be gradual and slow, ensuring a smooth game experience while also limiting the total number of Cosmic Signature NFTs.

+- **What impact does limiting the number of Cosmic Signature NFTs have?**
+By limiting the total number of Cosmic Signature NFTs, we aim to maintain their exclusivity and potential value.
+As the time added per bid increases and the creation of new NFTs slows down, each Cosmic Signature NFT becomes a more exclusive asset.
+This limited supply could potentially make each NFT more valuable over time.

 ## Key Features:

 * Generative Art - Cosmic Signature NFTs showcase mesmerizing patterns inspired by the three-body problem in physics, simulating planetary trajectories to create captivating, cosmic visuals.